 How is Dual Diagnosis Treated?

 In the past, those presenting with a dual diagnosis were advised to stop their substance abuse before reaching out for help.
 Luckily, this old-fashioned way of approaching a dual diagnosis is no longer.
 Studies have proven that treating both conditions simultaneously is most effective.

 So, how exactly does a condition as seemingly complex as a dual diagnosis get treated?
-There are a number of techniques that can be applied to help alleviate symptoms of both conditions and begin to build a strong foundation for recovery.
+There are a number of techniques that are applied at our dual diagnosis treatment centers in Florida to help alleviate symptoms of both conditions and begin to build a strong foundation for recovery.